Generic Name: hydrocortisone and lidocaine (topical/rectal)

 - How should I use hydrocortisone and lidocaine?

 - What happens if I miss a dose?

 - What happens if I overdose?

 - What should I avoid while using hydrocortisone and lidocaine?

 - What other drugs will affect hydrocortisone and lidocaine?

 - Where can I get more information?

 What is hydrocortisone and lidocaine?

-Hydrocortisone is a topical (for the skin) steroid.
-It reduces the actions of chemicals in the body that cause inflammation, redness, and swelling.
+Hydrocortisone is a steroid that reduces the actions of chemicals in the body that cause inflammation.